-- WYO Companies are to communicate the status of the program to their agents ASAP. - WYO Companies are no longer authorized to issue renewal offers after the last day of effective authorization. - New business applications, renewals, and endorsements adding coverage that do not meet the criteria listed above cannot be issued.
+- WYO Companies are to communicate the status of the program to their agents ASAP. - WYO Companies are no longer authorized to issue renewal offers after the last effective day of authorization. - New business applications, renewals, and endorsements adding coverage that do not meet the criteria listed above cannot be issued.